Roast Leg of Irish Lamb with Fresh Mint Sauce, Roasted Vegetables and Champ Potatoes

 Put the vegetables in a large bowl and drizzle with olive oil and a little Honey.
 Season with seasalt and pepper and toss about to coat them.
 Transfer them to a roasting tin and spread out into a single layer.
 Cook for about 30 minutes until cooked

-Add some chopped scallions, salt, a little white pepper and some butter to your mashed potatoes to make Champ Potatoes to serve with your Roast Lamb.
+Add some chopped scallions, salt, a little white pepper and some real butter to your mashed potatoes to make classic Champ Potatoes to serve with your Roast Lamb.

 Enjoy & Happy Easter!